 - The Comfort Of A Household Toilet: Bravura comes with a removable seat and cover pod for easy cleaning and servicing.

-Aqua-Magic V
+Aqua-Magic VI

-It’s available as a low-profile toilet (14″ in height) and as a high-profile toilet at 18.5 inches.
+Thetford’s Aqua-Magic VI weighs only around 11 pounds.
+It’s available as a low-profile toilet (14″ in height) and as a high-profile toilet at 18 inches.
 That’s a pretty significant difference in height, so be sure to choose the higher-profile Aqua-Magic V if you desire a taller throne!
+The low-profile version uses a one-pedal flush (halfway for water, all the way for a flush), and the high-profile version offers a single-pedal flush.

 Aria Deluxe II

-It’s a full residential-size toilet with a deep, all-china bowl and an elongated seat.
+The Aria Deluxe is the toilet we had in our RV for darn near two decades.
+The current version is the Aria Deluxe II, and it’s very similar.
+It’s a fully residential-sized toilet with a deep, all-china bowl and an elongated seat.
 It’s a high-profile toilet with a height of 17 1/2 inches and a weight of around 57 pounds.

 Tecma Silence Plus 2

+And finally, the Tecma Silence Plus 2, Thetford’s 12V RV macerating toilet with a wall switch.
+This toilet weighs just over 68 1/2 pounds and features a powerful, nearly noiseless turbine pump capable of pumping waste 120 feet with an 8-foot rise.
 It has a solid porcelain base with a molded plastic seat and cover.
-It’s fully self-contained so there’s no need for an external macerator or pump.
+It’s fully self-contained, so there’s no need for an external macerator or pump.

 The dimensions of this toilet are 13.9 x 68.6 x 10 inches.